Patent Pending USPTO #63/997,982

 DOM Rendering Model

-The only PDF engine that renders directly to editable DOM elements.
-Text is contentEditable, graphics are SVG, and the browser handles layout — no pixel-level coordinate math required.
+The only PDF engine that renders directly to editable DOM elements — a patent-pending approach called DNPR.
+Text is directly editable, graphics are SVG, and the browser handles layout.

 Full OpenType Support